MCotter92/doc/README.md

 # doc
-A CLI for organizing your documents.
+A CLI for organizing your documents inspired by Obsidian.